Waterfalls 🢔 Geological wonders 🢔 Categories of wonders

 In winter Njupeskär freezes over, and the clear glacial water forms a beautiful blue ice column.
 It is a desired destination for ice climbers.

-In spring the melting water fills the canyon with thundering noise, earth is trembling.
+In spring the melting water fills the canyon with a thundering noise, the earth is trembling.
 Visitors should be careful – avalanches happen sometimes.

 Very special time is in the midsummer, when for a few days early in the morning (between 3:00 and 5:00) the rising sun shines on the waterfall.
 The sight is beautiful – see it here: Rolfsbild.